Gustave Boulanger: Teacher and advocate of Academic art

 Boulanger was an influential teacher with a long list of students.

 At the prestigious Académie Julian, Boulanger, unlike many instructors, accepted both male and female students.
 Alice De Wolf Kellogg remembered Boulanger as her favorite teacher, writing, "His instruction was the simplest—most broad—most rousing…that I ever received."

-When Boulanger was inducted as a member of the Institut de France in 1882, he joined the faculty of the Beaux-Arts de Paris (more formally known as the École nationale supérieure des beaux-arts) and in his final years was both a teacher and an ardent champion of Academic art and its traditions and methods.
-After joining the faculty he delivered and published two eloquent speeches.
-The first was Notice sur M. Lehmann in 1883, an encomium to the recently deceased Henri Lehmann, whom Boulanger saw as an exemplar of the best artistic virtues.
+When Boulanger was inducted as a member of the Institut de France in 1882, he joined the faculty of the Beaux-Arts de Paris (more formally known as the École nationale supérieure des beaux-arts).
+In his final years he was a teacher and a champion of Academic art and its traditions and methods.
+After joining the faculty he delivered and published two speeches.
+The first was Notice sur M. Lehmann in 1883, an encomium to the recently deceased Henri Lehmann, whom Boulanger saw as an exemplar of artistic virtues.